-- All learners at ACLC with disabilities will be fully included in all aspects of the general education curriculum.
+- All learners with disabilities are fully included in all aspects of the general education curriculum.

-- Services that remediate academic challenges will be incorporated into the general education program, including learners without disabilities.
+- For all learners, services that remediate academic challenges are incorporated into the general education program.

-- All learners at ACLC with and without disabilities are expected to participate in leadership roles in the community.
+- All learners, with and without disabilities, are expected to participate in leadership roles in the community.

 - We are committed to a team approach with learners, parents, and staff.